NightOWL00/Toolbox/PDFall/readme.md

 ## Installation and Usage

-Just git clone the directory and open the [mousepointer.pyw](mousepointer.pyw "script") file.
+Just git clone the directory and open the [PDFall.py](PDFall.py "script") file.

 ## Screenshots